snynkm/VP-Blazor-Azure/README.md

   <li>
     <b>Finding out what a DTO is midway through the project</b>
     <p>
       While working on the checkout process, I needed to find a way to package the session data to be inserted back into the database.
 After watching some videos, I stumble across the principle of Data Transfer Objects (DTOs).
 This was a huge concept that I think would've made the project easier if I had learned it at the beginning.
-It's basically a custom class object (above the data access layer) that groups only pertinant data from a class, that the user needs to see.
+It's basically a custom class model located above the data access layer, designed to group only relevant data that users need to see.
 With this concept, I was presented a fork in the road, <i>should I restructure the application to use DTOs, or should I proceed with the current setup?</i> Although the current setup was working fine, I ultimately decided to restructure the application.
 This was one of the biggest changes I made on the project.
 And since this change involved restructuring every project (database, class library and webapp), I ended up creating some sort of unit test first, where I made a simple version of the current solution, involving only the relevant classes, models, and components that were tied to this change.
 I tested the solution to make sure it works and then slowly began restructuring my current solution based on the test solution.
 In restrospect, I think this change was necessary.
 It made some of my components cleaner and easier to read/write.
 I was also able to clean up my database structure and also got good experience being able to spin up a new solution a lot quicker.
     </p>

   </li>